aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/batch-processing-multi-threading/batch-process-export-tiff-aspose-imaging-java/_index.md

 ## Implementation Guide

-This section will guide you through implementing batch processing and exporting TIFF images using Aspose.Imaging for Java.

-### Batch Processing and Exporting TIFF Images
+### How to Export TIFF Images in Batch Using Aspose.Imaging for Java

-This feature demonstrates how to process multiple pages within a TIFF image and export them efficiently.
+We'll break the solution into clear steps so you can follow along easily.

-#### Load the TIFF Image
+### Step 1: Load the source TIFF file

-First, load your TIFF file.
-Ensure that you have defined paths for input and output directories:
+Define the input and output directories, then point Aspose.Imaging to the file you want to process.

 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY";